 When you’ve gotten out into a great off-roading experience and get into a situation where you need your chains, there’s nothing worse than realizing that they’re too big and you’re stuck.
 Adjusting the fit of your chains is a fairly common procedure due to the differences in tire sizes.
 It’s pretty straightforward to remove links from your ATV tire chains before you need them with just a little time and effort.

-1. Put the chains on by spreading them out either behind or in front of your ATV, then back the tires onto them, preferably with the easier to fasten side on the inside, so that the harder to fasten side is where you can see it easily.
-There are slotted ramps available that can make this process easier by holding the chains in the correct position.
+Put the chains on by spreading them out either behind or in front of your ATV, then back the tires onto them, preferably with the easier to fasten side on the inside, so that the harder to fasten side is where you can see it easily.
+Slotted ramps can make this process easier by holding the chains in the correct position.

-3. If trimming them back will put a cross chain past or too close to your fastener to be able to tighten it easily, you will need to remove the close cross chain.
-To do this, you will need to remove the chains from the ATV, and wearing safety glasses, use a cold chisel and hammer to loosen the joining link that attaches the cross chain to the side chain by turning the joining link sideways, wedging the cold chisel into the joint and striking the chisel with the hammer.
-Once the joining links is loose, repeat on the other side.
+If trimming them back will put a cross-chain past or too close to your fastener to be able to tighten it easily, you will need to remove the close cross-chain.
+To do this, you will need to remove the chains from the ATV, and wearing safety glasses, use a cold chisel and hammer to loosen the joining link that attaches the cross-chain to the side chain by turning the joining link sideways, wedging the cold chisel into the joint and striking the chisel with the hammer.
+Once the joining links are loose, repeat on the other side.

 By taking a little care to make sure they are properly fitted at the start and taking a little time to maintain them by letting them dry properly, fixing broken links and other issues will make your investment last a long time and give you every bit of performance you need out of them.
-Check uot our Best ATV Tire Chains for Ice Fishing Review to find out more anout last product updates on the market
+Check out our Best ATV Tire Chains for Ice Fishing Review to find out more about the last product updates on the market.